pimcore/pimcore/doc/Development_Documentation/02_MVC/02_Template/02_Templating_Helpers/02_HeadMeta.md

 # HeadMeta Templating Helper

+> The HeadMeta templating helper is an extension of the [Placeholder Templating Helper](./00_Placeholder.md)

 The HTML `<meta>` element is used to provide meta information about your HTML document -- typically keywords, document character set, caching pragmas, etc. Meta tags may be either of the `http-equiv` or `name` types, must contain a `content` attribute, and can also have either of the `lang` or `scheme` modifier attributes.